Sign up to receive email updates

-In Eastern North Carolina, we’ve seen these short sighted policies on many levels, including: excessive restrictions on visitor access at Cape Hatteras National Seashore, a laundry list of unnecessary fishing regulations, and regulatory vetoes of essential infrastructure projects such as jetties at Oregon Inlet and replacement of Bonner Bridge.
+In Eastern North Carolina, we have seen these short-sighted policies on many levels.
+Some examples are the excessive restrictions on visitor access at Cape Hatteras National Seashore, a laundry list of unnecessary fishing regulations, and regulatory vetoes of essential infrastructure projects such as jetties at Oregon Inlet and replacement of Bonner Bridge.

 On the national level, similarly unnecessarily restrictive policies are increasing the cost of energy for all of us - particularly those who can least afford it.
 They also encourage businesses to relocate overseas.
 The reality is that the American economy depends on low-cost energy.
 We ought to be getting as much of that energy as possible from right here at home, instead of depending on foreign entities in the Middle East and elsewhere that don’t have our best interests in mind.
 As a result, I am a strong supporter of efforts to open up areas such as Alaska’s Arctic to new oil and gas development, as well as immediately starting construction on the Keystone XL pipeline.

 H.R.
 152 - Corolla Wild Horses Protection Act - Would require the U.S. Fish and Wildlife Service, the State of North Carolina, Currituck County, and the Corolla Wild Horse Fund to craft a new management plan to allow the herd of wild horses inhabiting the Outer Banks of North Carolina to grow to the size found by equine scientists to be necessary to maintain genetic viability.
 This legislation has passed the House and will go to the Senate for further consideration.